sh3rqxs/plant-buddy/tutorial.md

   }
 }
 ```

+Don't worry about the rest of the fields, you can leave them as they are.
+They won't interfere with running your program.
+Only these two are most important.

 ### Setting Up main.js
 `main.js` is the first thing Electron runs when you launch your app.
 Open it and paste this in: